The First Hentani War (1236-37 AU) was an unsuccessful attempt by the Hentani Kingdom to invade Bennvika.

 The Bennvikan city of Attatan delayed the Hentani advance further by taking seven days to fall to the invaders.

-On receiving the messengers from Tordvick, the City Governor of Celrun sent word to Medrodor, telling the Bennvikan King Ansdren of the Hentani advance.
+On receiving the messengers from Tordvick, the City Governor of Celrun sent word to Medrodor, telling the Bennvikan King Ansdren III of the Hentani advance.

 The Turning of the Tide